ianstormtaylor/slate/docs/guides/rendering.md

 />
 ```

-That will render a simple placeholder element inside all of the your `caption` blocks until someone decides to write in a caption.
+That will render a simple placeholder element inside all of your `caption` blocks until someone decides to write in a caption.

 ## The Editor Itself